 he makes progress, as this will start to build his confidence.

 Do this routinely until your puppy seems secure and your alpha position is established.
+Being seen as the leader is an important part of successful training.

 From this point you can move on to social introductions.
 Invite friends to visit and set up